With God, it’s possible.

 - Your scholarships and grants from WWU may total more than your state grant.

 Financial aid is the combination of grants, scholarships, loans and work-study programs that make higher education possible for most students and families.
-While it's natural to worry about how to pay for college, by the time financial aid is considered, you could actually pay less out-of-pocket to attend WWU than any other Adventist or private college—or even a state school.
+While it's natural to worry about how to pay for college, by the time financial aid is considered, you could actually pay less out-of-pocket to attend WWU than you would for any other private college or even a state school.

 Questions?
 1 (800) 656-2315 | (509) 527-2315 | email@example.com